laurent22/joplin/README.md

 Resources that are not attached to any note will be automatically deleted after 10 days (see [rationale](https://github.com/laurent22/joplin/issues/154#issuecomment-356582366)).

 **Important:** Resources larger than 10 MB are not currently supported on mobile.
 They will crash the application when synchronising so it is recommended not to attach such resources at the moment.
 The issue is being looked at.
+(See [Known bugs](#Known-bugs))

 ## Downloading attachments